 Every year on the first Tuesday of November, we head to the polls and vote for our future.
-We vote for the candidates or causes that matter to us.
-We vote for the candidate or cause that attracts our interest and engages attention.
-We vote for the candidate or cause that we believe will make a positive difference.
+We vote for candidates or causes that matter to us.
+We choose candidates or causes that attract our interest and engage attention.
+We want candidates or causes that we believe will make a positive difference.

 Win or lose, the election cycle provides some insights for local businesses.
 After all, as Chip O’Neil once proclaimed, “all politics is local” so small business owners can learn some lessons about engaging with your core audience.